 The contact details for all visitors are collected when tickets are purchased in our online shop or at the box office.
 These details include first and last name, address or email address, and phone number.
 All data collected as part of this process will be deleted after 30 days.
 Please carry some form of identification with you when you come to the theatre.

 All tickets sold are personalised with the visitor’s name printed on them.

 If your plans should change and someone else will use a ticket you purchased, please let us know in advance at email@example.com.

 At non-ticketed events, the front-of-house staff will collect the contact details required.

+Please note that the rules may change at short notice.
 If you have any questions about visiting the Gorki, please contact our visitors’ services:

 Phone number: +49 (0) 30 20221-115